Henry Martyn: Legacy

 Where danger, death, and shame assault no more.

 An institution was established in his name in India, called the Henry Martyn Institute: An Interfaith Centre for Reconciliation and Research, Hyderabad, India.
 John McManners wrote in his Oxford Illustrated History of Christianity that Martyn was a man remembered for his courage, selflessness and his religious devotion.
-Henry Martyn is honored in the Church of England and in the Episcopal Church on 19 October.
+Henry Martyn is honoured in the Church of England and in the Episcopal Church on 19 October.

 In 1881, on the centennial of Martyn's birth, a trust was created in his name for the purpose of constructing a hall for a library and a place for public lecture on missions.
 The Henry Martyn Library opened in the Hall in 1898, and there it remained as a small collection of missionary biographies and other books until 1995.
 The evolution of the Henry Martyn Library into the present Henry Martyn Centre began in 1992, when Canon Graham Kings was appointed as the first Henry Martyn Lecturer in Missiology in the Cambridge Theological Federation.
 In 2014 the Henry Martyn Centre was renamed the Cambridge Centre for Christianity Worldwide.